Allen-Ndlovu/Allen-Ndlovu/README.md

 ## 👋 About Me

-I'm a passionate and versatile **Software Engineer** with progressive experience in building full-stack applications across web and mobile platforms.
+I'm a versatile **software engineer** with progressive experience in building full-stack applications across web and mobile platforms.
 I enjoy turning complex problems into clean, efficient, and scalable solutions.
 I am also highly adaptable and continuously exploring new technologies to expand my skillset.

 ---